rollup/plugins/packages/commonjs/README.md

 Type: `string | string[]`<br>
 Default: `null`

 A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should _ignore_.
-By default non-CommonJS modules are ignored.
+By default, all files with extensions other than those in `extensions` or `".cjs"` are ignored, but you can exclude additional files.
+See also the `include` option.

 ### `include`

 Type: `string | string[]`<br>
 Default: `null`

 A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should operate on.
-By default CommonJS modules are targeted.
+By default, all files with extension `".cjs"` or those in `extensions` are included, but you can narrow this list by only including specific files.
+These files will be analyzed and transpiled if either the analysis does not find ES module specific statements or `transformMixedEsModules` is `true`.

 ### `extensions`

 Type: `string[]`<br>
 Default: `['.js']`

-Search for extensions other than .js in the order specified.
+For extensionless imports, search for extensions other than .js in the order specified.
+Note that you need to make sure that non-JavaScript files are transpiled by another plugin first.

 ### `ignoreGlobal`